mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 and record information about the performance characteristics of the site

+**ASGI:**
+Asynchronous Server Gateway Interface -
+The standard web interface when running a Python app that uses asynchronous Python functions.

 **Authn:**
 Authentication -
 A check that a user is who they say they are